Gogeta-SSB/Amazon-AWS/Creating website.md

 # Amazon-AWS
 Website: https://pickler.blog

-Check out my link below if you want a walkthrough with instructions on how to create a website.
+Check out my link below if you want a walkthrough with instructions on how to create a website, following the guide created below.

 https://drive.google.com/file/d/1nBuT4XCfYSfFoE7JKgkrxzYD8ADTgTtP/view?usp=sharing